Lee Eyerly: Early life

 By 1919, Montana suffered from wind erosion and drought, and the opportunities for repairing farm equipment dwindled.
-Eyerly moved his young family to Salem, Oregon, where he became a heavy-equipment operator, working on the state’s burgeoning system of roads.
+Eyerly moved with his wife and children to Salem, Oregon, where he became a heavy-equipment operator, working on the state’s burgeoning system of roads.
 As automobiles became more popular, he opened a service station called "The Grease Spot."
-In 1920, he took three hours of flying instruction from Elmer Cook – the only formal flying instruction he ever received.
-In 1921, he enrolled in the engineering program at the Oregon Agriculture College, where he was hired as an instructor shortly after.
-From 1923 to 1926, Eyerly and his family lived in Waldport, Oregon, where he worked as a ferry operator and opened another service station.
-In 1926, they moved back to Salem, and he purchased his first aircraft, a small mail plane.
+In 1920, he paid $100 for flying lessons in a Jenny from local World War I pilot Elmer J. Cook and soloed after three hours – the only formal flying instruction he ever received.